- What is Sleep Regression?

 How Much Sleep Does a 3 Year Old Need?

 Let’s start off by establishing a baseline a healthy sleep schedule.
 A 3 year old should get at least 10 hours a night with up to 12 hours if needed.
-This does not include the extra 1-3 hour nap at midday.
+Then there’s an extra 1-3 hour nap at midday.

-This may seem like a lot, and perhaps you feel like you’re a million miles away from the optimum schedule, but rest assured, this article will give you several ways to massively improve your child’s sleeping routine.
+This may seem like a lot and perhaps you feel like you’re a million miles away from the optimum schedule right now but rest assured, this article will give you several ways to massively improve your child’s sleeping routine.